 - July 8, 2021: CNSC staff deem all environmental assessment and licensing application documentation acceptable.

-- Fall 2022 (exact timeline TBD): Commission decision to be shared publicly.
+- Exact timeline TBD: Commission decision to be shared publicly.

 Roles of the CNSC and the Commission in nuclear licensing

 The CNSC’s role is to ensure that the proposed method for waste storage would not pose a risk to the public or the environment.
-The CNSC will review and assess CNL’s proposal thoroughly and will only allow the project to proceed if it is convinced it is safe for the public and the environment.
+The CNSC will review and assess CNL’s proposal thoroughly and will only recommend that the project proceed if it is convinced it is safe for the public and the environment.

 CNSC staff must review enough evidence that demonstrates the proposed NSDF activities would not cause significant adverse environmental effects before the Commission can proceed with its decision.
-The CNSC will make this information available as Commission member documents before Part 1 of the 2-part public hearing.
+The CNSC has made all of this information available as Commission member documents.

 The Commission makes independent, fair and transparent decisions on licensing nuclear-related activities.
 It is only the Commission members who render decisions based on all the evidence presented in the context of a hearing process.